JWH709/Buffoon-Builder/Notes/NOTES.md

 - Fixed up some of the last remaining CSS conflicts and pixel errors in the assets.
-- Add child classes to logic blocks to clean up css
+- Add child classes to logic blocks to clean up css TASKS FOR THE WEEK:

+- Add drop shadows to boxes
+- Add hover effect to reduce color shade on hover
+- Add Move to the root element on mouse move
+- Add titles to the center blocks
+- Add remove on the blocks
+- CSS Crt Filter on top
+- Write down 3-4 you notice (balatro stuff)

 ## June 13th